 Translated from the Arabic by Tom Aplin, Charis Bredin, Emily Danby, Alexa Firat, Alice Guthrie, Katharine Halls, Sarah Irving, Elisabeth Jaquette, John Peate, Adam Talib, and Max Weiss.

-Watch Atef Abu Saif discuss the history of Gazan writing in an interview for Comma in June.
+Listen to Atef Abu Saif discuss the history of Gazan writing in an interview for Comma in June:

 Abdallah Tayeh's message from Jabaliya Camp, Gaza, recorded ahead the launch events for The Book of Gaza.
 Abdullah was unable to attend the UK events due to the Rafah border being closed.

 Watch Atef talk about the book at the Manchester Launch, 7th June 2014: